-have a 75% number utilization rate and that its estimated number exhaust date not exceed six months.
-The Knoxville Rate Center has a 75.19% number utilization rate and the projected exhaust date is 118 months.
-BellSouth has not been able to fulfill this customer's request because the company lacks consecutive numbers within a satisfactory block that it can assign to the customer.
+because the projected exhaust date is 72 months.
+BellSouth has not been able to fulfill this customer's request because the company lacks a satisfactory central office code that it can assign to the customer.

-On December 5, 2005, BellSouth filed with the Authority its Petition for Expedited Review of Central Office Code Denial.
-BellSouth asserts that its inability to supply Team Health with the requested numbers prevents BellSouth from providing the quality of service its customer expects.5 BellSouth requests that the Authority reverse the Pooling Administrator's denial of its application and order the release of numbering resources.
+On September 28, 2006 BellSouth filed with the Authority its Petition for Expedited Review of Central Office Code Denial.
+BellSouth asserts that its inability to supply Pilot with the requested numbers prevents BellSouth from providing the quality of service its customer expects.5 BellSouth requests that the Authority reverse the Pooling Administrator's denial of its application and order the release of numbering resources.